aportmann/FoundationNation-Responsive-Themes/README.md

 FoundationNation for GS Version 0.5 is a Beta Release Versions under 1.0 are free releases Versions 1.0 and higher are paid for releases which will be available for purchase on ThemeForest of Envato.com! http://themeforest.net/user/DavidAELevy

+Please note that I may change this license to a more business friendly license, just message me wit ideas...
+I just want credit for my work and that's about it:
 The content I've developed is under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
 You can find a full copy of this license here: http://creativecommons.org/licenses/by-nc/3.0/legalcode These means you are free to use and edit my work while keeping my attributions intact but it also means that I do not give permission to sell my theme (either original or altered) or remove my attributions under any cicrumstance.